Opinion | GameStop signals a new, destabilizing collision between social media and the real world

 And what role has been played by hedge funds standing to profit from the dizzying price increase?
 Yes, some hedge funds were short-squeezed and lost a fortune, but other institutions — such as BlackRock, owning 9 million shares of GameStop — likely made more than $1 billion on the madness.

-There are also perverse incentives created by Robinhood and other retail investing sites that purport to give the little guy a seat at the Wall Street table, but that actually earn large swaths of their revenue from institutional investors by processing trades through market makers, including Citadel, that provide the other end to the trade.
+There are also perverse incentives created by Robinhood and other retail investing sites that purport to give the little guy a seat at the Wall Street table, but that actually earn large swaths of their revenue from institutional investors by processing trades through market makers, including Citadel Securities, that provide the other end to the trade.

 This phenomenon doesn’t exist in isolation.
 It’s coupled with systems that sense, mine, analyze and trade on sentiment expressed on social media in real time.
 Dataminr, RavenPack and other companies are constantly sifting through social media data to find the signal in the noise.
 When they find that signal, they seize on it and relay instructions to automated trading algorithms and their institutional clients to buy or sell ahead of market trends.